 The African Development Bank's corridor engagement reflects its continental integration mandate — connecting African economies through infrastructure that enables intra-African trade.
 The AfDB's concessional financing provides funding on terms that commercial lenders cannot match, reducing the corridor's overall financing costs and enabling investment in components with limited commercial returns but significant development impact.

 The AfDB's Integrated Safeguards System establishes environmental and social requirements for financed projects.
-These requirements, while comprehensive on paper, face implementation challenges common to multilateral development banks: reliance on project sponsors for monitoring, limited field presence in project areas, and institutional incentives that may prioritise disbursement over safeguard enforcement.
+These requirements, while comprehensive on paper, face implementation challenges common to multilateral development banks: reliance on project sponsors for monitoring, limited public-source review capacity in project areas, and institutional incentives that may prioritise disbursement over safeguard enforcement.
 Our independent monitoring provides verification that complements the AfDB's own oversight.

 The Bank's Independent Review Mechanism provides a complaints channel for communities affected by AfDB-financed projects.
 The mechanism's accessibility and effectiveness for corridor communities — many of whom are located in areas with limited connectivity and operate in languages not commonly used in international institutional proceedings — determines whether this accountability tool serves its intended purpose.
 Our community outreach includes information about available complaint mechanisms and, where needed, assistance in accessing them.